-Walthamstow is always a place we like going to.
+Walthamstow and especially Wood Street is always a place we like going to spot street art.
 It’s got a vibrant young feel to it and creative types seem to be flocking up the Victoria line at the moment desperate to seek out a little bit of what just might well be the new hipster hotspot.

 But for us it’s the street art that keeps us interested with what’s happening in East 17.
 Last year we covered the ‘Paint Your London‘ festival organised by Wood Street walls, an event which brought some of the best street artists to the area and which really put Walthamstow on the map in terms of street art.

 Street Art on Wood Street

 Since then the team at Wood Street walls have been busy and more murals have popped up not least on Wood Street itself.
 Many if not most of the original pieces from the festival are still around to be seen but they’ve been supplemented with works from the likes of Axel Void, Eelus and even Invader adding their marks to the scene.

 It’s not just Wood Street though, have a wander along Forest Road, Hoe Street, St Mary Road and Aubrey Street and you’ll see some gems.
 It may take a good few hours as they are dotted around the area with even more in the surrounding vicinity.

 But for this post I wanted to focus on the art of Wood Street itself, there’s a good few murals here including a relatively recent one from Walthamstow based duo Static on the side of the Flower Pot pub, artists who have been prime movers behind the campaign to bring street art to Walthamstow.